its-siddharth/aws-step-functions-etl-pipeline-pattern/oracle-linux-part/README.md

 # Enter the AWS Key, Secret and Region and press enter

-# Run the shell script for exporting the csv from Oracle DB bank_data table
+# Run the shell script for exporting the csv from Oracle DB names table

 ./export_data.sh